darrenldl/ocaml-SeqBox/README.md

 ```

 ## Notes
-CRC-CCITT is currently implemented via FFI and links to the static object files compiled from libcrc (https://github.com/lammertb/libcrc)
+~~CRC-CCITT is currently implemented via FFI and links to the static object files compiled from [libcrc](https://github.com/lammertb/libcrc)~~
-  - See crcccitt_wrap.ml, crcccitt_wrap.mli for the FFI bindings
+  - ~~See crcccitt\_wrap.ml, crcccitt\_wrap.mli for the FFI bindings~~
-  - See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modification is under same license used by libcrc)
+  - ~~See crcccitt.c, checksum.h for libcrc source used(crcccitt.c is slightly modified, modification is under same license used by libcrc)~~

+CRC-CCITT is currently implemented in pure OCaml and is translated from implementation in [libcrc](https://github.com/lammertb/libcrc)
+  - See src/crcccitt.ml, src/crcccitt.mli for the OCaml implementation
+    - The translated source code is under the same MIT license used by and stated in libcrc source code
+  - See libcrc\_crcccitt/crcccitt.c, libcrc\_crcccitt/checksum.h for the source code from libcrc used for the translation

 Exact behaviours in non-standard cases are not specified in official SeqBox technical specification
   - See [specification](SPECS.md) of ocaml-SeqBox for details on how ocaml-SeqBox behaves(if you care about undefined behaviour those sort of things)